silvestreh/onScreen/README.md

     element.style.fontSize = '32px';

     // `event` is a string that tells you what type of event it is.
-    // in this case it would be 'leave'
+    // in this case it would be 'enter'
 });
 ```